Appearance

 get {

-// Check if there are ContentfulOptions stored in the user's session
+// Check if there are options stored in the current user's session

 var sessionString = _accessor.HttpContext.Session.GetString(nameof(ContentfulOptions));